merlinthemagic/MTS/README.md

 My philosophy:

-<b>People should only do interesting work, computers can push the buttons.
-If it can be automated it should be.</b>
+<b>People should only do interesting work.
+If it can be automated it should be automated.</b>

 # Installation: